DHTMLX/docs-suite/docs/grid/api/grid_autoheight_config.md

 Note, that the **autoHeight** option does not adjust the height of the cells in the header/footer of Grid.
 The option just makes their text to split into multiple lines, but the height of the cells will remain the same.
 To set the height of the rows in the header/footer, you should apply the [](grid/api/grid_headerrowheight_config.md) and [](grid/api/grid_footerrowheight_config.md) configuration options of Grid.

-**Note**, that:
+**Note** that:

-- to optimize performance, you should specify `htmlEnable: true` in the configuration object of the column which contains HTML content;
+- to optimize performance, you should specify `htmlEnable: true` in the configuration object of the column which contains HTML content
-- you can also specify `htmlEnable:true` in the configuration object of Grid;
+- you can also specify `htmlEnable:true` in the configuration object of Grid
-- `htmlEnable: true` allows calculating the content of simple HTML templates by excluding HTML markup and calculating internal content.
+- `htmlEnable: true` allows calculating the content of simple HTML templates by excluding HTML markup and calculating internal content
+- in case of complex HTML data, usage of the **autoHeight** config may lead to incorrect size calculations
-- the **autoHeight** configuration option enabled adjusts the height of the cells with account of [template](grid/api/api_gridcolumn_properties.md) added to cells.
+- the enabled **autoHeight** config adjusts the height of the cells taking into account the [template](grid/api/api_gridcolumn_properties.md) added to cells

 @changelog: added in v7.1